 Follow more of Ashlyn’s amazing adventures on Instagram

 Mauna Kea, Hawaii 4,205m (13,798ft)

 By Justine at Wanderer of the World

 When booking a trip to Hawaii, it is a must to visit “The Big Island”.
 There are amazing views from the top of the infamous Mauna Kea mountain.
 Home to the world’s largest astronomical observatory and more than a dozen industrial telescopes.
 At an incredible 4,205m (13,798ft), Mauna Kea may not have the highest summit but it’s actually the tallest mountain in the world.
 There is another 6,400m (19,700ft) worth of mountain below sea level!

 Based on my experiences, it’s really quite difficult to avoid altitude sickness completely.
-Certainly at 3,962m (13,000ft) up Mauna Kea mountain, altitude sickness can take a hold of you very quickly.
+Certainly, at 3,962m (13,000ft) up Mauna Kea mountain, altitude sickness can take a hold of you very quickly.
 One member of our tour couldn’t make it past the visitor centre at 2,743m (9,000ft) as his altitude sickness was so bad.
 For me, the sickness was nothing more than feeling a little queasy, but others can experience really bad headaches and shortness of breath.

-My top tips to limit the feeling of sickness when visiting Mauna Kea would be to acclimatise yourself at the visitor centre before venturing on to the summit.
+My top tips to help prevent the feeling of altitude sickness when visiting Mauna Kea would be to acclimatise yourself at the visitor centre before venturing on to the summit.
 The best way to do that is to take a short walk and stay at this height for at least 1 hour, before returning down.
 I also find that you can speed up your acclimatisation by drinking hot chocolate – I have no idea what’s inside cocoa but trust me, it really works!